BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_rover_lessons_home/05/index.md

 We are now ready to upload our code to our robot.
 Before doing so, let’s check a few things.

 - [ ] Confirm power.
-Make sure that the USB cable is connecting your Noggin to your computer.
-A red light on your noggin should be on.
+Make sure that the USB cable is connecting your Uno to your computer.
+A red light on your Uno should be on.
 - [ ] Set your Board and Port.
 - [ ] Click upload.